Bumble Bee Foods: 2019 bankruptcy

+Lawsuits

 Death of Jose Melena

-On October 11, 2012, Jose Melena entered an industrial oven at the Santa Fe Springs, California Bumble Bee plant, loading cans of tuna for sterilization.
-Other workers, who were unaware of Melena's presence in the oven, loaded 12,000 pounds of tuna, trapping him inside.
-Over two hours, Melena was cooked to death and was only discovered by responding emergency services from Whittier Fire Department.
+On October 11, 2012, Jose Melena entered an industrial oven at the Santa Fe Springs, California, Bumble Bee plant, loading cans of tuna for sterilization.
+Unaware of Melena's presence in the oven, other workers loaded 12,000 pounds of tuna, trapping him inside.
+Over two hours, Melena was cooked to death and was only discovered by responding emergency services from Santa Fe Springs Fire Department.
 His death was described by Los Angeles Deputy District Attorney Hoon Chun as "the worst circumstances of death I have ever, ever witnessed," and that "I think any person would prefer to be, if they had to die some way, to be shot or stabbed."

 In 2013, the company was fined nearly $74,000 and cited for six safety violations for the death and an additional $750,000 in fines, penalties and court costs in 2015.
 In April 2015, felony charges related to the accident were brought against the company, the director of plant operations, and the director of safety.
 The Los Angeles district attorney alleged that the accused willfully violated worker safety rules.
 To settle the criminal charges, Bumble Bee Foods agreed to pay $6 million, while two managers were to pay a total of $30,000 in fines.

+2025 forced labor lawsuit

+In March 2025, lawyers representing four Indonesian fishermen filed a lawsuit against the company, accusing it of violating the Trafficking Victims Protection Act.
+The fishermen reported that they were beaten and trapped on vessels fishing for albacore tuna.

 Canneries

 The company formerly ran a cannery in Astoria, Oregon, the Samuel Elmore Cannery, which had been designated a National Historic Landmark.
 The deteriorating structure was later slated for demolition, and the facility burned down in 1993.
-Today the company has canneries in Santa Fe Springs, California.
+Today, the company has canneries in Santa Fe Springs, California.